tddebart/babu-is-you/README.md

 https://tddebart.github.io/babu-is-you

 # TODO

-- move drawings to game instead of saving it per grid also only load palette once instead of multiple times
+- load the world map properly
 - figure out how things like skull rock and wall have a secondary color
 - save the previous direction in the undo states